blueberrycola/pythonTDD/README.md

 Once the puzzle is solved it is parsed back into a string and compared to the string inside the solutions column of panda data frame.

+If both the backtracking solution and original solution match the tests pass